dat1-co/dat1-model-examples/llama-cpp-multimodal/README.md

 1. Download the model weights (in `.gguf` format) and place it in the `model.gguf` file.

+2. Download the multimodal model weights and place it in the `mmproj.gguf` file.

-2. Deploy the model to Dat1:
+3. Deploy the model to Dat1:

 ```bash
 dat1 deploy